Joystream/orion/docs/developer-guide/running-local-instance.md

 The local Orion API endpoints are going to be the same as those described in the first section ([Local Orion endpoints](#local-orion-endpoints))

-Once you're done with your tests, you can run `make down` to remove all Orion and Subsquid archive docker services (note that `make down` will also export/preserve the _offchain state_, for more details see the [Offchain state preservation](./tutorials/preserving-offchain-state.md) guide)
+Once you're done with your tests, you can run `make down` to remove all Orion and Subsquid archive docker services.

 Alternatively, since Subsquid archive and Orion services have separate `docker-compose.yml` files, you can bring them down separately by running:
 ```bash